squideyes/GetBuildMedia/README.md

-**GetBuildMedia** downloads select audio and video files from the recent Build2020 conference, sourced from Microsoft's Channel 9.
+**GetBuildMedia** downloads audio and video files from the recent Build2020 conference, sourced from Microsoft's Channel 9.

 The software should be pretty easy to use: